exoscale/deps-modules/README.md

-configuration from a top-level `deps.edn` file, containing map of dependencies in the tools.deps format then attempts to merge the coordinate attributes it found for the dependencies that have a `:exo.deps/inherit` key in their coordinate map in the modules' deps.edn files.
+configuration from a top-level `deps.edn` file, containing map of dependencies in the tools.deps format then attempts to merge the coordinate attributes it found for the dependencies that have a `:exoscale.deps/inherit` key in their coordinate map in the modules' deps.edn files, as well as into itself.

 You would setup the "tool" in your root `deps.edn` by adding it to your aliases: